parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-kokkos/output-4/interactions/README.md.txt

 mkdir build
 cd build
 cmake ..
-make
+cmake --build .
 ```

-You can alter compiler settings in the included CMakeLists.txt.
+You can alter compiler settings in the included CMakeLists.txt file.

 ### Debugging, Optimization & Profiling

-Optimization and debugging flags can be controlled through CMake's build type settings (e.g., `Release`, `Debug`).
-Profiling can be done using tools like gprof or other profilers compatible with your chosen Kokkos backend.
+Optimization and debugging flags can be set through CMake, e.g., `cmake -DCMAKE_BUILD_TYPE=Debug ..` or `cmake -DCMAKE_BUILD_TYPE=Release ..`.
+Profiling can be done using appropriate tools for your target architecture (e.g., perf for CPU, NVIDIA Nsight for GPUs).

 ## Running XSBench